Tudor conquest of Ireland: Situation before the Tudors

 Beyond the Pale, the authority of the Dublin government was tenuous.
 The Hiberno-Norman lords had been able to carve out fiefdoms for themselves but not to settle them with English tenants.
-As a result, in the 14th and 15th centuries, in the wake of Irish rebellion, Scottish invasion, the Black Death, and a lack of interest on the part of the London government, the territories controlled by those lords achieved a high degree of independence.
-The Butlers, Fitzgeralds, and Burkes raised their own armed forces, enforced their own law, and adopted Gaelic language and culture.
+As a result, in the 14th and 15th centuries, in the wake of Irish rebellion, Scottish invasion, the Black Death, and a lack of interest on the part of the London government, the territories controlled by those lords had become autonomous.
+The Butlers, FitzGeralds, and Burkes raised their own armed forces, enforced their own law, and adopted Gaelic language and culture.

+16th century Irish warriors, Gallowglass (left) and Kern (right).
+Drawing by Albrecht Dürer, 1521.

 Beyond those territories large areas of land previously held by authority of the English crown were taken by the resurgent Gaelic Irish, particularly in the north and midlands.
 Among the most important septs were the O'Neills (Uí Néill) in central Ulster (Tír Eóghain), flanked to their west by the O'Donnells (Uí Dhomnaill); the O'Byrnes (Uí Bhroin) and O'Tooles (Uí Thuathail) in County Wicklow; the Kavanaghs (Uí Chaomhánach) in County Wexford; the MacCarthys ((Uí) Mhic Chárthaigh) and O'Sullivans (Uí Shúilleabháin) in County Cork and County Kerry; and the O'Brien (Uí Bhriain) lordship of Thomond in County Clare.